 - Services that want to mix virtual machine types or leverage Spot and on-demand VMs together

 Learn more about the differences between Uniform scale sets and Flexible scale sets in Orchestration Modes.

 The orchestration mode is defined when you create the scale set and cannot be changed or updated later.

 Why use virtual machine scale sets?

 To provide redundancy and improved performance, applications are typically distributed across multiple instances.
 Customers may access your application through a load balancer that distributes requests to one of the application instances.
 If you need to perform maintenance or update an application instance, your customers must be distributed to another available application instance.
-To keep up with additional customer demand, you may need to increase the number of application instances that run your application.
+To keep up with extra customer demand, you may need to increase the number of application instances that run your application.

 Azure virtual machine scale sets provide the management capabilities for applications that run across many VMs, automatic scaling of resources, and load balancing of traffic.
 Scale sets provide the following key benefits:

 Easy to create and manage multiple VMs